kaunnikhil/rotor_dynamics/README.md

 - Resonance Regions
 - Vibration Amplitudes

-The result is a Digital Twin that thinks like a physics simulator but responds at the speed of machine learning.
+The result is a Digital Twin that captures the behavior of a physics-based simulation while delivering predictions in milliseconds.

 ---